 Drop City, Düsseldorf at Lierenfelder Strasse 39 is easily reachable by public transport (U75: stop Lierenfelder Btf) and has free parking.

 Preview / Vernissage 31 August 18—22uhr

 Magdalena Kita, Sophie Macpherson, Eleanor Wright

-The invitation to Kita, Macpherson and Wright to each create a curtain was conceived as a site-specific response to the new Düsseldorf location of Drop City – a live/work space which is home to Drop City co-founders artist Eleanor Wright and exhibition maker and Designer Sam Watson within in a light-industry property at Lierenfelder Strasse 39.
-The curtains will be shown in their own right whilst also used to create a physical framework for the public programme.
-The curtains serve to frame the other pieces on display and things that the inhabitants live and work with daily, playing on a long-standing assumption that décor is only ever an accessory.
+The curtains serve to create a new space within the space, and to frame the other pieces on display including the artworks and objects we live and work with daily, playing on a long-standing assumption that décor is only ever an accessory.
 Lierenfelder Strasse 39 is not an exhibition space as such but, rather, plays host to numerous events and occurrences that typify both Drop City’s and Wright & Watson’s social approach to the production and presentation of art.